Wiktionary data extraction errors and warnings

 Word Part of speech Count Form Tags Other examples (may be other parts of speech)

-will verb 2 willing present participle
+may verb 2 - present participle

-verb 2 would past
+verb 2 might past

 verb 2 - past participle